Practice policies – Our approach to your healthcare

 We respect your right to privacy and keep all your health information confidential and secure.
 It is important that the NHS keeps accurate and up-to-date records about your health and treatment so that those treating you can provide the best possible care.
 We have a fully computerised medical record system which means information about your healthcare is held on a secure server.
 You have the right to know what information we hold about you.
 Please ask the receptionist if you wish to see or obtain a copy of your record.
 If you are referred to a hospital specialist you are also welcome to request a copy of the referral letter.

-Policy on violent or abusive patients
+Policy on violent or abusive patients or where the doctor/patient relationship has broken down

 Change of patient’s personal details